-The authors are Agricultural Economists in the Bean and Cassava Programs of CIAT (Centro Internacional de Agricultura Tropical) The customary disclaimer that this paper reflects only the views of the authors and not necessarily of CIAT applies We are indebted to Howard Schwartz Douglas Laing and Anthony Bellotti for comments on an earlier draft
+The authors are Agricultural Economists in the Bean and Cassava Programs of CIAT (Centro Internacional de Agricultura Tropical).
+The customary disclaimer that this paper reflects only the views of the authors and not necessarily of CIAT applies.
+We are indebted to Howard Schwartz, Douglas Laing, and Anthony Bellotti for comments on an earlier draft.

-$\frac{1}{2}$ Some combination of disease and insect resistances is often one of the primary objectives of breeding programs By reducing the yield variance mean yields also increase over time Similarly those breeding exclusively for yields have to take diseases and insects into account at some point in their selection and evaluation program Hence much of the argument over breeding for high yields or resistances is largely semantic generating more heat than light The techniques are different as resistance breeding involves exposing the plants to very high levels of the disease (or insect) whereas breeding for yields alone may not involve such high exposure levels Nevertheless breeding for yields still involves repeated trials to insure that sufficient exposure to the major yield constraining factors has occur Whether exposure is guaranteed through inoculation or obtained through red repeated trials in representative environments the final product should be the same a high yielding variety with resistance or tolerance to the re levant constraints The process of identification of these relevant cons traints is the subject of this paper b The identification of the desired characters to overcome specific cons traints to yield increase is made.
-The relevant constraints on the production side are some combination of disease and insect pests soil and water conditions and plant characteristics2 c The germplasm is screened for the characteristics identified in B d These parents then enter into a series of crossing and selection trials until varieties emerge with the m ximum of the desired characteristics5
+$\frac{1}{2}$ Some combination of disease and insect resistances is often one of the primary objectives of breeding programs.
+By reducing the yield variance mean yields also increase over time.
+Similarly, those breeding exclusively for yields have to take diseases and insects into account at some point in their selection and evaluation program.
+Hence, much of the argument over breeding for high yields or resistances is largely semantic generating more heat than light.
+The techniques are different as resistance breeding in-volves exposing the plants to very high levels of the disease (or insect) whereas breeding for yields alone may not involve such high exposure levels.
+Nevertheless, breeding for yields still involves repeated trials to insure that sufficient exposure to the major yield constraining factors has occurred.
+Whether exposure is guaranteed through inoculation or obtained through repeated trials in representative environments, the final product should be the same, a high yielding variety with resistance or tolerance to the "relevant constraints".
+The process of identification of these "relevant constraints" is the subject of this paper.

+b.
+The identification of the desired characters to overcome specific constraints to yield increase is made.
+The "relevant constraints" on the production side are some combination of disease and insect pests, soil and water conditions, and plant characteristics2.

-The relevant constraints can be imposed by consumer conditions such as taste preferences 3 as well as production factors
+The "relevant constraints" can be imposed by consumer conditions, such as taste preferences 3 , as well as production factors.